sshaughnessy/Project1/README.md

 •	Explicitness: Whether a song contains explicit content.

 4. What are specific questions we addressed?
-1. Did the various metrics of music change over the last 5 years?
+•	Did the various metrics of music change over the last 5 years?
-2. Did the various metrics of music change during the COVID-19 Pandemic?
+•	Did the various metrics of music change during the COVID-19 Pandemic?
-3. Did the metrics of tracks streamed change in the last 5 years?
+•	Did the metrics of tracks streamed change in the last 5 years?
-4. Did the metrics of tracks streamed change during COVID-19?
+•	Did the metrics of tracks streamed change during COVID-19?

 5. How did we clean the data?
 Raw Data: Random tracks released from 1922 to 2021 (> 600k tracks)
 Basic Clean-Up
-1. Dropped duplicate rows, removed all “Remastered” songs, converted tempo column to 0-1 scale
+•	Narrowed Date Range: 2015-2021
-2. Narrowed Date Range: 2015-2021
+•	Dropped duplicate rows, removed all “Remastered” songs, converted tempo column to 0-1 scale
-3. Determined 7 Metrics for Analysis
+•	Determined 7 Metrics for Analysis
 Dropped extraneous metrics not useful to our analysis (ID, ID_Artist, key, mode, time_signature)
-4. Dropped Spoken Word Tracks
+•	Dropped Spoken Word Tracks
 Dropped tracks with “speechiness” scores over 0.66, since tracks over 0.66 are not considered music.
-5. Created variables for Month, Quarter, and Year, from release dates for analysis
+•	Created variables for Month, Quarter, and Year, from release dates for analysis

 6. What is the analysis?
 Main Analysis: Music released in January 2020 through April 2021 was statistically different than music released in 2015-2019, possibly a result of the COVID-19 pandemic.

 Question 1:
 Most metrics stayed the same over the last 5 years.
 •	Explicitness increased the most significantly.